-Before talking about the construction of quadrilaterals, let us recall what a quadrilateral is.
+Before talking about the construction of rhombus, let us recall what a quadrilateral is.
 A quadrilateral is a polygon which has 4 vertices and 4 sides enclosing 4 angles.
-The sum of its interior angles is 360 degrees.
+The sum of its interior angles is 360 degrees, by angle sum property of quadrilateral.
 A quadrilateral, in general, has sides of different lengths and angles of different measures.
 However, squares, rectangles, etc. are special types of quadrilaterals with some of their sides and angles being equal.
-In this article, we will discuss a special case of the construction of rhombus, where the measurement of its two diagonals is given.
+In this article, we will discuss a steps to construct rhombus, where the measurement of its two diagonals is given.

 A rhombus is a quadrilateral with sides of equal length.
 Opposite sides are parallel and opposite vertex angles are equal.
 Let us say, you are required to construct a rhombus PQRS with the lengths of its two diagonals, PR = 6 cm and SQ = 7 cm.
 We know that the diagonals of a rhombus bisect each other at 90 degrees.
 Hence, we do not require any other dimension for the construction of rhombus.
 The steps are: